tomwhartung/resume/README.md

 [http://localhost/resume](http://localhost/resume)

 ## Conclusion:
-This is still a Work In Progress, so no conclusions are available right now.
+This project in general, and documentation in particular, is still a Work In Progress, so no conclusions are available right now.

 ## References:
 TBD